UCL/STIR-GATE-Connection/README.md

 - create a GATE compatible voxelised phantom from a parameter file or interfile using STIR functionality
 - setup and run GATE in cluster array jobs
 - combine and unlist root files for reconstruction using STIR
+- Compute normalisation factors, scatter correction, and random correction from the measured GATE data using STIR

 See `STIR-GATE-Connection/VoxelisedSimulation/README.md` for a Tutorial.